-Upon completion of the Business Combination, the Company assumed the Private Warrants and the public warrants to purchase Common Stock (the "Public Warrants", and together with the Private Warrants, the "Warrants").
+Upon completion of the Business Combination, the Company assumed the Private Warrants and the public warrants to purchase Common Stock, each with an exercise price of \$11.50 per share (the "Public Warrants").

-Holders of the Warrants are entitled to acquire shares of Common Stock.
-The Warrants will expire five years after the completion of the Business Combination or earlier upon redemption or liquidation.
-Each Warrant entitles the holder to purchase one share of Common Stock for \$11.50 per share.
+Holders of the SPAC Warrants are entitled to acquire shares of Common Stock.
+The SPAC Warrants will expire five years after the completion of the Business Combination or earlier upon redemption or liquidation.